The official IELTS by IDP app is here! Download it today.

-IELTS vs. Duolingo - Differences Outlined
+IELTS vs. Duolingo - Differences outlined

 To study, work, or live abroad in an English-speaking country, you will have to take an English language proficiency test that will be submitted to your concerned institutions, employer, or other authorities.
 We understand that choosing which test to take can be very confusing as most universities accept multiple test scores, so, we have outlined differences between the two for you – IELTS and Duolingo.